Pole458/Disboard/README.md

  - Medium: MonteCarloPlayer(1000), MiniMaxPlayer(8)
  - Hard: MonteCarloPlayer(5000), MiniMaxPlayer(10)

-Developed by Paolo D'Alessandro and Luca Calderini for the HPC course at Unipr
+Developed by Paolo D'Alessandro for the HPC course at Unipr

+This projects benefits from the HPC (High Performance Computing) facility of the University of Parma, Italy